metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 Optional:

-- `action` (String) Action to perform based on the regex matching.
-'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.
-'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.
-Default: 'Replace'
+- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
-- `modulus` (Number) Modulus to take of the hash of the source label values.
-Only applicable when the action is 'HashMod'.
+- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
 - `regex` (String) Regular expression against which the extracted value is matched.
-- `replacement` (String) Replacement value against which a Replace action is performed if the regular expression matches.
-Regex capture groups are available.
+- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
 - `separator` (String) Separator is the string between concatenated SourceLabels.
 - `source_labels` (List of String) The source labels select values from existing labels.
-Their content is concatenated using the configured Separator and matched against the configured regular expression.
+Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
-- `target_label` (String) Label to which the resulting string is written in a replacement.
-It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase', 'KeepEqual' and 'DropEqual' actions.
-Regex capture groups are available.
+- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

 <a id="nestedatt--spec--oauth2"></a>